Potential of di-Higgs observation via a calibratable jet-free $HH\to 4b$ framework

-In this Letter, we extend advanced deep-learning techniques from boosted $HH$ searches to the full kinematic regime through a \textit{jet-free} $HH\to 4b$ framework.
-Using a highly realistic simulation setup, we input all pileup-mitigated reconstructed particles into a transformer network to distinguish generic $h_1 h_2 \to 4b$ signals from multijet backgrounds in the resolved-channel phase space.
-The flat mass prior of the signal sample permits calibration of the $HH$ response with $ZZ \to 4b$ events.
-Robustness is established through multiple validation tests, which also illuminate the origin of performance gains over conventional approaches.
-For a projected 450\invfb dataset (Run~2+3), the method attains an expected $3.3\,\sigma$ sensitivity under realistic systematic uncertainties—exceeding existing resolved analyses by a factor of $>$5 and approaching observation-level sensitivity.
-For comparison, the latest ATLAS--CMS HL-LHC combination at $3\,\mathrm{ab^{-1}}$ quotes $2.8\,\sigma$ in $HH \to 4b$~\cite{ATL-PHYS-PUB-2025-018}, with earlier projections of $1.0\,\sigma$ in 2019~\cite{Dainese:2019rgk,ATLAS:2019mfr}.
+In this \textit{Letter}, we report a major advance in di-Higgs sensitivity by deploying modern deep-learning techniques to the full trigger-accepted regime through a \textit{jet-free} $HH\to 4b$ framework.
+Using a realistic simulation, we input all pileup-mitigated reconstructed particles into a transformer network to distinguish generic $h_1 h_2 \to 4b$ signals from multijet backgrounds without relying on jet reconstruction.
+The flat mass prior embedded in the signal generation allows for calibration of the $HH$ response using $ZZ \to 4b$ events.
+For a projected 450\invfb dataset (Run~2+3), the method achieves an expected $2.8\,\sigma$ sensitivity under realistic systematic uncertainties---exceeding existing resolved analyses by a factor of $>$5 and approaching observation-level sensitivity.
+For reference, the latest ATLAS--CMS HL-LHC combination at $3\,\mathrm{ab^{-1}}$ reports $2.8\,\sigma$ in $HH \to 4b$~\cite{ATL-PHYS-PUB-2025-018}, compared with $1.0\,\sigma$ estimated from 2019~\cite{Dainese:2019rgk,ATLAS:2019mfr}.
 This work thus represents a major methodological advance, offering a fast-track path to precision measurements of the trilinear Higgs coupling years ahead of schedule.